Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 Love is everything.

-Dr. Eeks is passionate about promoting common-sense health & wellness and has an inner fire for empowering individuals of all walks of life to take charge of their health, make positive lifestyle changes and live happier lives.
-She feels anyone on any budget can live a healthier life, which is why she gets frustrated when wellness is often portrayed or presented as a luxury brand with lots of products, supplements, detoxes, cleanses, retreats, etc. She wants wellness to be more inclusive, because folks with lower incomes are shown to have more health issues than folks with higher incomes.
-Making the idea of wellness more accessible and more affordable is one of her public health goals with this website.
+Dr. Eeks is deeply passionate about promoting common-sense health and wellness, driven by a fire to empower people from all walks of life to take control of their health, make positive lifestyle changes, and live happier, more fulfilling lives.
+She firmly believes that anyone—no matter their budget—can lead a healthier life.
+That’s why she gets frustrated when wellness is often marketed as a luxury brand filled with expensive products, supplements, detoxes, cleanses, and retreats.
+For her, wellness needs to be more inclusive.
+After all, research shows that people with lower incomes often face more health challenges than those with higher incomes.
+Making wellness accessible and affordable is one of her core public health goals with this website.

 Follow Blooming Wellness on Facebook: